dingjie/atom-sync/README.md

 ### Known Problems ###
 * You have to `Sync Local -> Remote` manually after renaming and deleteing files.
-* Mutiple folders in a project is temporarily not supported.

 ### Roadmap ###
 * Listen to events